Eccentric training: Tendinoses

-Chronic patellar tendonitis
+Patellar tendonitis

-A condition that arises when the tendon and the tissues that surround it, become inflamed and irritated.
+Patellar tendonitis is a condition that arises when the tendon and the tissues that surround it, become inflamed and irritated.

 This is usually due to overuse, especially from jumping activities.

-This is the reason chronic patellar tendonitis is often called "jumper’s knee."
+This is the reason patellar tendonitis is often called "jumper's knee".

 A study was done by Roald Bahr and colleagues looked at which method of tendon rehabilitation exercise – the "eccentric squat" exercise or the universal gym "leg extension/leg curl" — produced more recovery results in terms of recovery in the treatment of chronic patellar tendonitis.

 On the twelve-week exercise program, participants were tested for thigh circumference and quadriceps, and hamstring moment of force.

 There was no significant difference between the groups in either quadriceps or hamstring moment of force and hamstring moment of force significantly increased in both groups, but the eccentric squat saw significantly lower pain ratings and produced twice as many pain-free subjects at the end of the program than the other group.

+Eccentric training has also been proven successful in the treatment of chronic Achilles tendonitis, using a twelve-week eccentric calf muscle program various studies have shown the ability for people to return to normal pre-tendonitis levels.

+The reasoning behind the benefits of eccentric training for tendinopathy is still unclear.